Horace89/CarND-Traffic-Sign-Classifier-Project/writeup.md

 #### 3. Describe how you trained your model.
 The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.

 To train the model, I used my personnal iMac.
-I trained the model with 8 epochs, batch_size of 128, and learning rate of 0.001.
+I trained the model with 7 epochs, batch_size of 256, and learning rate of 0.002.

+I first trained the model with 10 epochs (as shown in the course video).
+I noticed that after 6-7 epochs, though, the accuracy did not decrease a lot and was reaching a plateau. os I decided the training may be good enough at 7 epochs.
+The batch size of 256 was selected as it appears to be a good practice and managed to speed up the training compared to using 128.
+I kept the learning rate of 0.001 as it was shown in the LeNet lab.

+A learning rate of 0.002 was tried as it managed to speed up the learning with 7 epochs.

 For the optimizer, I used softmax_cross_entropy_with_logits, tf.reduce_mean() and the AdamOptimizer.
+I have note tried other variants.

 #### 4. Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.

 My final model results were:
-* validation set accuracy of 0.930
+* validation set accuracy of 0.955
-* test set accuracy of 0.896
+* test set accuracy of 0.909

 The well-known architecture LeNet classifier was chosen:
 * it is a famous historical architecture
 * it is known to be quite good on traffic sign recognition
 * the test set accuracy of 90+% with just 8 epochs, without data augmentation and sophisticated regularization method confirms this hypothesis.

+I did not meet unexpected difficulties, but saw quickly that training a deep learning network is highly empirical and iterative: I played a lot with changing the number of epochs and the learning rate.
+Training converged more slowly when a smaller learning rate was used, but a better accuracy could be achieved.

 ### Test a Model on New Images